CBDFit is a fitness-oriented CBD company founded in Florida by former Navy SEAL Sean Rosario.

 The CBDfit team also includes Dr. Jacqueline Montoya, who helps formulate the company’s unique lineup of fitness-focused CBD products.

 CBDFit offers CBD oil, a powdered sleep supplement, three types of capsules, and even CBD-infused protein powder.

 The company’s products go through third-party testing to confirm their CBD content.
 They’re sold on CBDFit’s website as well as Vitamin Shoppe locations across the country.

 - Terpenes: aromatic plant compounds with a wide variety of beneficial properties (1).

 - Minor cannabinoids: CBN, CBG, and other beneficial cannabinoids that are present in smaller amounts than CBD.

-- Hemp: a non-intoxicating variety of cannabis plants with low THC levels (0.3% or less).
+- Hemp: a non-intoxicating variety of cannabis with high CBD and low THC levels (>0.3%).